NoHo Business Owner Pleads Guilty to Email Fraud With More Than $500,000 in Victim Losses: FBI

 LG Enterprise acted as a conduit to receive more than $500,000 in unlawfully obtained earnings and distribute it using cashier’s checks and cash withdrawals, authorities stated.

-She also never paid state income tax for the profits.
+Fueconcillo also never paid state income tax for the profits.
+She was ordered to pay $77,716 for taxes owed to the California Franchise Tax Board, authorities said.

 Fueconcillo admitted to a special allegation that the losses to the victims were more than $500,000 and was ordered to pay restitution of $552,939, authorities said.